Oregon Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in Oregon

 Private investigators must work within the legal system to uncover information for their clients.
-If you plan on working as a private investigator, you should obtain a formal education in criminal justice.
-A two- or four-year degree in criminal justice can enhance your investigation career by providing you with a better understanding of the legal system, social problems and solutions, and it should improve your decision-making and critical thinking skills.
-By having formal education, you will show potential employers that you take your career seriously.
+If you plan on working as a private investigator, you should consider a formal education in criminal justice.
+A two- or four-year degree in criminal justice can enhance your investigation career by providing you with a better understanding of the legal system while improving your decision-making and critical thinking skills.
+By having a formal education, you will show potential employers that you take your career seriously.
 Listed below are some schools in the state that offer associate degrees in criminal justice or a related field.

 Central Oregon Community College